IntelLabs/ParallelAccelerator.jl/README.md

 .>>, .^, div, mod, rem, &, |, $
 ```

-Array assignment are also being recognized and converted into *in-place map*
+Array assignments are also recognized and converted into *in-place map*
 operation.
 Expressions like `a = a .+ b` will be turned into an *in-place map*
 that takes two inputs arrays, `a` and `b`, and updates `a` in-place.

 Array operations that computes a single result by repeating an associative
 and commutative operator among all input array elements is called *reduce*.
-The follow are recognized by `@acc` as `reduce` operations:
+The following are recognized by `@acc` as `reduce` operations:

 ```
-minimum, maximum, sum, prod,
+minimum, maximum, sum, prod, any, all
 ```

 We also support range operations to a limited extent.
 So things like `a[r] =